 Marketing Manager, Leica Microsystems

-Depending on the product or service, it is possible that off-the-shelf approaches may be limited in some ways.
-Fortunately there are a number of related methods used as alternatives to conjoint analysis, such as MaxDiff, configurators or Simalto (also known as trade-off grids).
+Conjoint analysis is relatively complex as it requires an understanding of how to use and create attributes and levels, what flavour to use, how to make the product profiles, what choice task to offer and then how to analyse the data and build the market model.
+It is possible to use off-the-shelf software which will provide guidance and help, but it can be also make it easy to make mistakes or generate poor designs.
+And conjoint analysis doesn't always fit, particularly if there are many levels, or a deeper more emotional drive to decision making.
+So, depending on the product or service, it is possible that off-the-shelf approaches aren't always suitable and other methods are needed.
+Fortunately there are a number of related approaches used as alternatives to conjoint analysis, such as MaxDiff, configurators or Simalto (also known as trade-off grids).
 MaxDiff is more about measuring the value from a list of items, than generating complete products, but it uses many of the same features and analytics as conjoint.
 Simalto, like conjoint analysis, breaks products down into attributes and levels, but then presents them as a grid of options to respondents.
-A brief overview of Simalto and trade-off grid approaches as a (.pdf) or (.rtf paper)
+A brief overview of Simalto and trade-off grid approaches as a (.pdf) or (.pdf paper)

 A range of other research techniques including menu building (building a configured product from a range of selected options), and search and filter studies where respondents hunt for their most preferred products can also be used in conjunction with or as alternatives to conjoint analysis.

 Demonstrations and further reading